Techniek-Nederland/techniek-nederland-formulieren/source/tutorials/authentication/user_authentication.rst

-Step 3: Authorize your application to act on the users behalf
+Step 3: Authorize your application to act on the user's behalf
 ===============================================================

 In the authorization step, you will authorize your application to perform actions on behalf of the user.
 It's